llm-bible/llm-bible.github.io/_publications/jain2023bring.markdown

 bibkey: jain2023bring
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2306.13651"}
-tags: ['Tokenization', 'Tools', 'Training Techniques', 'Uncategorized']
+tags: ['Tokenization', 'Tools', 'Training Techniques']
 ---
 With the rise of Large Language Models (LLMs) and their ubiquitous deployment in diverse domains, measuring language model behavior on realistic data is